SathishKanna-SK/BlockChain-JavaScript/README.md

 # BlockChain-JavaScript
-This is the basic understanding of blockchain using javascript
+This is the basic understanding of blockchain technology using javascript